LGro/reunicorn/README.md

 Check the CI/CD workflows in `.github/` for a compatible development setup.

-For the address search and geocoding to work, you need to provide the environment variable `COAGULATE_MAPTILER_TOKEN` with an API token that can be obtained for free from maptiler.com.
+For the address search and geocoding to work, you need to provide the environment variable `REUNICORN_MAPTILER_TOKEN` with an API token that can be obtained for free from maptiler.com.
 The map itself can also be switched to the OSM foundation's server if no MapTiler token is available.

 ### Building